| |

 stills steered me out of that one.
 But being a creative missionary,

-screaming through the hood.
-My mechanic said not to worry about
+started screaming through the hood.
+My mechanic said not to

 Just when I thought Chuck was getting better as the scream turned

-He seemed to be shedding some parts as I heard some clangs underneath.
+highway.
+He seemed to be shedding some parts as I heard some

 Other than these things, he runs quite well, but then, stopping

-to stop quick, you could swear that you have no brakes.
-But I
+need to stop quick, you could swear that you have no brakes.

 I did take him in to get a few things fixed, but the professional

+him.
 How could I?
-I bought him with a high price and I love my truck!
+I bought him with a high price and I love

 |